 \end{enumerate} \end{theorem}

-\begin{corollary} Let $V$ be a Tate $R$-module.
-The restriction of the $K_R$-torsor to $B\Aut(V)$ gives the classifying space of a central extension of $\Aut(V)$ by the $\Omega^\infty$-space $K_R$.
-The 1-trunctation of this extension is the Kac-Moody extension of $\Aut(V)$.\footnote{This extension has also been intensely studied by M. Sato and his school, and the cocycle giving it is frequently referred to as the \emph{Japanese} cocycle.} \end{corollary} We in fact prove this theorem for Tate objects in an arbitrary idempotent complete exact category $\Cc$.
-Further, we prove a much stronger version of multiplicativity, in the form first conjectured by Kapranov: \begin{theorem} Let $\Cc$ be an idempotent complete exact category.
-The $K_{\Cc}$-torsor $\Tc_K\to B\elTate(\Cc)^\times$, on the classifying space of elementary Tate objects in $\Cc$, extends to a $K_{\Cc}$-torsor on the K-theory space $K_{\elTate(\Cc)}$.
-Moreover, the classifying map of this extended torsor
+\begin{corollary} Let $V$ be a Tate $R$-module. \begin{enumerate} \item The restriction of the $K_R$-torsor to $B\Aut(V)$ gives the {classifying map of a central extension of $\Aut(V)$ by the infinite loop space $\Omega K_R$. \item Composing with the map to the 1-truncation ${\tau}_{\leq 1}K_R$, this yields the Kac-Moody extension of $\Aut(V)$ by $\mathbb{G}_m=\Omega {\tau}_{\leq 1}K_R$}. \end{enumerate} \end{corollary} { Assertion (1) is tautological, since one defines a central extension of a group $G$ by a spectrum $\mathbb{E}$, in terms of its classifying map $G \to \Omega^{\infty} \Sigma^2\Eb$.
+Assertion (2) follows from Proposition \ref{prop:dettor}.}

+{This extension has also been intensely studied by M. Sato and his school, and the cocycle giving it is frequently referred to as the \emph{Japanese} cocycle.} We in fact prove this theorem for Tate objects in an arbitrary idempotent complete exact category $\C$. { In this generality, we obtain a $K_{\C}$-torsor

+taking the place of $\eqref{intro:torsor:ringver}$.
+We leave the details to the main body of the paper.
+Saito's Theorem \ref{saito} shows an abstract equivalence of non-connective $K$-theory spaces $\Omega\Kb_{\elTate(\C)} \simeq \Kb_{\C}$ and therefore indicates that a much stronger version of the multiplicativity assertion holds (as conjectured by Kapranov).} \begin{theorem}[{Corollaries \ref{cor:enhanced} \& \ref{cor:minuseins}}] Let $\C$ be an idempotent complete exact category.
+The $K_{\C}$-torsor $\Tc_K\to \elTate(\C)^\times$, on the classifying space of elementary Tate objects in $\C$, extends to a $K_{\C}$-torsor on the $K$-theory space $K_{\elTate(\C)}$.
+The classifying map of this extended torsor,